niess/mulder/README.md

 (_note the `--recursive` in the previous command._)

-Then, the Python package can be built with the provided Makefile, as
+Then, the Python package should build with the provided Makefile, as

 ```
 cd mulder